 For further questions regarding the event, please contact Maren Siegert.

-The 2nd edition takes place on September 29th-30th in Chemnitz, Germany.
+The 2nd edition takes place on April 28th 2021 in Chemnitz, Germany.
 We are looking forward to meet you and to welcoming you in our data fusion community.

 We are currently putting together the speakers and agenda and provide further information soon.